MODERN METHODS IN PHYSICAL CHEMISTRY - 2022/3

 Physical absorption.
 Chemisorption and sticking properties.
 Thermodynamic parameters.
 Langmuir isotherm.
 Lindemann-Hinshelwood and Eley-Rideal mechanisms.
 Heterogeneous catalysis in process, food, environmental of forensic chemistry.
 Homogeneous catalysis.
 Enzymatic catalysis.

-Beer-Lambert Law and adsorption strengths; Frank-Condon principle; fates of photochemically excited molecules; fluorescence; phosphorescence; internal conversion’ intersystem crossing; Jabblonski Diagrams; Quantum yields, fluorescence lifetimes and ‘natural lifetimes’, quenching; Stern-Volmer equation; delayed fluorescence; Fermi’s golden rule and intermolecular processes.
+Beer-Lambert Law; Frank-Condon principle; fates of photochemically excited molecules; fluorescence; phosphorescence; internal conversion’ intersystem crossing; Jabblonski Diagrams; Quantum yields, fluorescence lifetimes and ‘natural lifetimes’, quenching; Stern-Volmer equation; delayed fluorescence; Fermi’s golden rule and intermolecular processes.
 Photochemistry and Kinetics.

 |Assessment type||Unit of assessment||Weighting|